- Fruits: apples, apricots, berries (brambles), cherries, grapes, peaches, pears, plums

 - Nuts: walnuts

-- Vegetables: beets, broccoli, brussel sprouts, cabbages, carrots, cucurbits, greens (leafy), onions, peppers, tomatoes
+- Vegetables: asparagus, beets, broccoli, brussel sprouts, cabbages, carrots, cucurbits, garlic, greens (leafy), greens (lettuces), leeks, onions, peppers, sweet corn, tomatoes

 - Additional Plants: trees